 Golfer's elbow surgery

 Expert interview (play video).
-Controversial in their management, not everyone agrees on what is the best course of treatment and the vast majority of conditions do improve with conservative treatment such as ultrasound, physiotherapy or occasionally a steroid injection.
-Or indeed now patients may be treated with platelet rich plasma injections which is where blood is taken from the patient themselves and a centrifuge the clotting and healing factors of the patients blood can be injected into the site of the injury where the tendon has frayed.
+Controversial in their management, not everyone agrees on what is the best course of treatment and the vast majority of conditions to improve with conservative treatment such as ultrasound, physiotherapy or occasionally a steroid injection.
+Or indeed now patients may be treated with platelet-rich plasma injections which

-The surgical treatment of golfer's elbow consists of recessing and releasing the portion of diseased tendon, of frayed tendon, removing this and releasing it from the bone.
-There are more modern techniques used to perform the operation using endoscopic or arthroscopic techniques where from inside the elbow we identify these structures and cut them. and there are different methods with respect to how big the scar is however, the principle is the same and that is to remove or release the diseased portion of tendon from the bone.
+The surgical treatment of golfer's elbow consists of recessing and releasing the portion of the diseased tendon, of the frayed tendon, removing this and releasing it from the bone.
+There are more modern techniques used to perform the operation using endoscopic or arthroscopic techniques

 Identify possible causes